-The goal of nutrition is to support normal growth and development, improve diabetes outcomes and reduce cardiovascular risk factors.
+The goal of nutrition is to support normal growth and development, improve diabetes outcomes, and reduce cardiovascular risk factors.
 Dietary recommendations should be based on healthy eating principles appropriate for all children and their families.
-Typically, distribution of energy sources recommended is 50-55% carbohydrates, <35% fat, and 15-20% protein.
-[38] Regular meals are recommended.
+Typically, distribution of energy sources recommended is 50-55% carbohydrates, <35% fat, and 15-20% protein (41).
+Regular meals are recommended.
 A commonly prescribed meal plan consists of 20% of calories at breakfast, 30% at lunch and 30% at dinner with 2 snacks of 10% each one of which is at bedtime to avoid nocturnal hypoglycemia.
 In the basal-bolus insulin regimen, insulin doses are matched to the amount of carbohydrates consumed during each meal.

 Protein and fat are not typically accounted for in the meal time insulin dose calculation though this issue is controversial and some authorities recommend that these protein-fat derived calories must be included.
 The predominant effect of dietary fats and protein is late postprandial hyperglycemia.
-Bolus corrections for insulin pump use when eating fatty meals have been devised and recommended.
-[39-41] Studies have found that lower glycemic index diets improved glycemic control compared to traditional higher glycemic index diets.
-[42, 43] Low glycemic index foods include whole-grain breads, pasta, temperate fruits and dairy products
+Bolus corrections for insulin pump use when eating fatty meals have been devised and recommended (42-44).
+Studies have found that lower glycemic index diets improved glycemic control compared to traditional higher glycemic index diets (45, 46).
+Low glycemic index foods include whole-grain breads, pasta, temperate fruits, and dairy products

 Dietary advice should be given in the context of cultural, ethnic and family traditions to be successful.
 Continuous nutritional education regarding a healthy diet and carbohydrate counting is recommended.
 Food labeling requirements have simplified the process, as many foods are clearly labeled with the amount of carbohydrate grams per serving.
+Additionally, apps, such as Calorie King, provide information on carbohydrate content of foods provided by many large restaurants.

-Exercise Therapy
+Exercise

 Establishing and maintaining an active lifestyle should be the goal for all children.
 Increased physical activity is associated with better glucose utilization and increased insulin sensitivity leading to lower insulin requirements.
 However, blood glucose levels can be difficult to regulate during these intervals of exercise.
-Hypoglycemia is common during exercise and can possibly last up to 24 hours afterwards, due to increased insulin sensitivity.
-[44] This increases the risk of nocturnal hypoglycemia.
-Factors during exercise frequently associated with hypoglycemia are excessive insulin dosing prior to exercise, prolonged duration, and higher intensity aerobic exercise.
-[44]
+Hypoglycemia is common during exercise and can possibly last up to 24 hours afterwards, due to increased insulin sensitivity (47).
+This increases the risk of nocturnal hypoglycemia.
+Factors during exercise frequently associated with hypoglycemia are excessive insulin dosing prior to exercise, prolonged duration, and higher intensity aerobic exercise (47).

 To reduce the risk of hypoglycemia during prolonged exercise, reductions in bolus and basal insulin are typically needed.
 In children using CSII pumps, simply suspending or reducing the basal infusion rate can markedly reduce the risk of hypoglycemia during exercise.
-If insulin doses prior to exercise are not reduced, a snack of 1-1.5 grams of carbohydrates per kilogram is recommended.
-[44] Meals with high carbohydrate content should be consumed shortly after exercise.
+If insulin doses prior to exercise are not reduced, a snack of 1-1.5 grams of carbohydrates per kilogram is recommended (47).
+Meals with high carbohydrate content should be consumed shortly after exercise.
 As the effects of exercise can be prolonged, blood glucose should be measured before bed and a decrease in basal insulin (either long acting or overnight basal) should be considered after exercise later in the day.